 (10 Great Options)

-To turn your incredible business idea into reality, you need a way to finance it.
-But the biggest mistake when choosing how is to think traditional, like bank loans.
-Although bank loans are an option, there’s plenty of ways to go, even if you don’t have good credit or any cash on-hand.
+To turn your incredible business idea into a reality, you need a way to finance it.
+But don’t just think traditional, like bank loans– there are plenty of ways to go, even if you don’t have good credit or any cash on-hand.
 Maybe you’re nervous about going into debt, or maybe debt doesn’t scare you at all.

 Regardless of your situation, you owe it to yourself and your business to explore the possibilities below.

 Quick-Note: Financing starts with your business plan.
-It’s critical for you to plan first then look for funding when you know what you’re doing and what you need.
-That’s where LivePlan comes in, business planning software that makes it much easier to get down to specifics.
+It’s critical for you to plan first, then look for funding when you know what you’re doing and what you need.
+That’s where LivePlan, a business planning software that makes it much easier to get down to specifics, comes in.

-This may be the easiest way to finance your new business – sell assets.
+Selling assets may be the easiest way to finance your new business.
 Do you own a car or have equity in a home?
 Maybe a 401K or retirement savings account?
 Think about the assets you own.
 Countless entrepreneurs are willing to sell the majority of their worldly possessions to finance their businesses.

-If you’ve taken the time to validate your idea, financing your business with your personal assets can be the easiest way to get your business off the ground.
+If you’ve taken the time to validate your idea, financing your business with your personal assets may be the easiest way to get your business off the ground.

 Well, do you have assets you can part with?
-But besides the obvious answer, you also need to consider whether the asset is vital to your life and new business.
-Selling your house to fund your new startup is extreme– and risky.
-Although you’re confident your new business will be a success, don’t part with any asset you can’t live without.
+Consider whether your assets are vital to your life and new business.
+Selling your house to fund your new startup might be too extreme– and risky.
+Even if you’re confident your new business will be a success, don’t part with any assets you can’t live without.

-Small assets can be sold on eBay or Craigslist, pawn shops, lawn sales, or auctions.
-If you’re trying to liquidate large assets, hire a professional to help (accountant, realtor, financial advisor, etc.).
-Depending on the asset, you’ll also need to know if it will impact your taxes.
-Plus, you may face some penalties or fees for accessing certain financial assets, like CD’s.
+Small assets can be sold on eBay or Craigslist, or at pawn shops, lawn sales, or auctions.
+If you’re trying to liquidate large assets, hire a professional (accountant, realtor, financial advisor, etc.) to help.
+You’ll need to find out if selling any assets will impact your taxes, or if you’ll face any penalties or fees.
 Get the details before you decide to sell.

-In a nutshell, trade credit is any time you take delivery of materials, equipment or supplies without paying cash on the spot.
+In a nutshell, trade credit is any time receive materials, equipment or supplies without paying cash on the spot.
 It’s a great system in theory, but it can be difficult to convince suppliers to offer you trade credit.
 They may require you to pay for every order upfront until you’ve established you can pay your bills on time.
-Try to speak directly with the decision-make, who may be willing to make specific arrangements or allow you to make payments over time.
+Try to speak directly with the person in charge who may be willing to make specific arrangements for you.

-This option will certainly cost more than paying cash upfront, as they’ll charge an additional fee for any trade credit situation.
-If you’re interested in a possible trade credit with a supplier, all you have to do is ask.
-The worst that can happen is they’ll say no. The best that can happen is you get your business funded today.
+This option will certainly cost more than paying cash up front, since there’s always an extra fee.
+If you’re interested in using trade credit with a supplier, all you have to do is ask.
+The worst that can happen is they’ll say no; the best that can happen is you’ll get your business funded.

-NBC’s show Shark Tank is a great example of Angel Investing in action.
-Contestants give a quick pitch/presentation and try to sell the investors on their big idea, based on numbers, projections, and strategy.
+NBC’s show Shark Tank is a great example of angel investing in action.
+Contestants give a quick pitch/presentation and try to sell the investors on their big idea based on numbers, projections, and strategy.
 In Shark Tank, profitability trumps passion.
 Sure, you have to be passionate about your business, but your angel investor doesn’t.
-They’re just looking to turn a profit/add to their income streams.
+They’re just looking to turn a profit and add to their income streams.

-That’s not to say that Angel Investing is bad – it’s not.
+That’s not to say that angel investing is bad.
 The process just has different parameters than other types of funding.
-Some specialize in the tech industry, restaurant, or manufacturing.
-They’re extremely knowledgeable of their industries, and can give you really good ideas and guidance with regards to product development, marketing, sales and so on.
+Some investors specialize in restaurants, manufacturing, or tech.
+These investors are extremely knowledgeable of their industries and can give you great ideas and guidance with regards to product development, marketing, sales and so on.

-It’s a good process for those who don’t mind giving up partial control of their business in return for financial backing.
+Angel investing is a good idea for those who don’t mind giving up partial control of their business in return for financial backing.

-If you want 100% control of your business then Angel Investing isn’t for you.
-Plus, it’s not for small, micro or solo businesses.
+If you’re a small or solo business, or you want 100% control, angel investing isn’t for you.
 However, partnering with the right investor may be the answer if you’re comfortable receiving guidance along with your startup cash.